 Christopher has worked as a Creative Producer for 20 years with national arts and social change organisation, Big hART.
 This work has involved diverse communities and individuals around Australia in participatory arts practice.

 His most publicised work is with the Northcott Public Housing community in Sydney.
 Here he produced the site-specific performance event StickybrickS and photographic exhibition tenant by tenant for the 2006 Sydney Festival as well as the ABC TV documentary 900 Neighbours.
 He was instrumental in facilitating the World Health Organisation’s Accreditation for Northcott as a Safe Community in 2007.

 Christopher moved with his family to Newcastle in 2011 and worked as the producer and project manager for the Regal Cinema restoration and re-imagination in Birmingham Gardens which was officially re-opened in early 2014.

 He is currently the chair of Tantrum Youth Arts.

 Christopher began at Renew Newcastle as Property Manager in 2012.
 He has delivered Project Support Services and carpentry expertise including The Emporium fit out.
 He was promoted to General Manager in September 2014.

-Nicole has worked as a PA for over 10 years in large and small organisations.
-Currently working as a virtual PA and mother to her two children, Nicole brings her organisational strength and skills to Renew enabling our other team members to focus on their roles.
+Nicole has worked as a PA for over 15 years in large and small organisations.
+Currently working as a virtual PA as well as mother to her two children, Nicole brings her organisational strength and skills to Renew enabling our other team members to focus on their roles.